isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-id.md

 <input type="checkbox" id="acc11">
 		<label for="acc11">Why do I need a myLibrary ID? </label>
 		<div class="new-accordion-content">
         <p>You need a myLibrary ID and password to sign in to our digital library services and use them anytime, anywhere.
-Simply sign in with a User ID and password.
+Simply sign in with a username and password.
 As long as you are an NLB member, you can register for a myLibrary ID.</p>
         </div>

 <input type="checkbox" id="acc12">